clubMontagne/angerhang.github.io/blog/2017/jacobs.md

 to comment below, I'd love to know the life lessons you learned in college and if other people experienced similar issues as I did.
 So that was the end of my undergrad career and I am already at EPFL doing the intensive French course before all the courses start.
 Till this day, I have been enjoying the wonderful weather and the beautiful lakes.
 EPFL even has a really good Chinese restaurant on Campus.
 What can I complain!?s I feel really excited to embark my next journey at EPFL and also my lab assistantship at professor Courtine's lab on spinal cord.
 Keep in touch and more is to come :D

 <img src="/img/chinese.JPG" alt="Drawing" style="width: 60%; display:block; margin: 0 auto;"/>
-The Chinese resturant in Rolex Learning Center is AWESOME :D - said by a Chinese
+The Chinese restaurant in Rolex Learning Center is AWESOME :D - said by a Chinese